az-digital/az-icons/README.md

 ```

 **Latest** version: Latest tagged version.
 The most recently tagged stable
-release of AZ Bootstrap.
-While this has not been explicitly tested on this
+release of AZ Icons.
+While this has not been tested extensively out in the wild,
-version of az_barrio, it’s probably OK to use on production sites.
+it’s probably OK to use on production sites.
 Please
 report bugs to the AZ Digital team.
 ```
 <link rel="stylesheet" href="https://cdn.digital.arizona.edu/lib/az-icons/latest/az-icons-styles.css" crossorigin="anonymous">